眾生無邊誓願度

 The Wisdom State of Anutpattika-dharma-kṣānti

-This passage explains that the bodhisattva, contemplating the emptiness of all dharmas, enters the Path of Seeing at the First Ground, initially realizing the principle that all dharmas ultimately do not arise.
-This realization is called the patience of the non-arising of dharmas.
+This means that the bodhisattva, contemplating the emptiness of all dharmas, enters the first ground of the Path of Seeing, initially realizing the principle that all dharmas ultimately are unborn, which is called the patience of the unborn dharmas.

-Explanation: After enlightenment upon realizing the mind, the non-retrogressing bodhisattva observes that the characteristics of their own five aggregates and eighteen elements are empty.
-Expanding from this perspective, they observe that all other dharmas are also empty, never truly born, and that not a single dharma in the world can be obtained.
-The bodhisattva who can contemplate thus truly attains the realization that all dharmas are empty and non-arising, equivalent to the liberation state of a fourth-fruition Arhat.
-Because all dharmas are unobtainable, all dharmas are also uncreated; because they are uncreated, all dharmas ultimately do not arise and have never arisen.
-Because they have realized that all dharmas ultimately do not arise and have accepted this principle, it is called the patience of the non-arising of dharmas.
-By attaining this patience of the non-arising of dharmas, they become irreversible on the supreme path of bodhi and forever walk the bodhisattva path.
+Explanation: After awakening the mind and attaining enlightenment, non-retrogressing bodhisattvas observe that the characteristics of their own five aggregates and eighteen realms are all empty.
+Expanding from this perspective, they observe that all other dharmas are also empty, never truly born, and that not a single dharma in the world is obtainable.
+Bodhisattvas who can observe in this way genuinely realize the emptiness and unborn nature of all dharmas, equivalent to the liberation state of a fourth-stage arhat.
+Because all dharmas are unobtainable, all dharmas are also uncreated; because nothing is created, all dharmas ultimately are unborn, having never arisen.
+Because they realize that all dharmas are ultimately unborn and accept this truth, it is called the patience of the unborn dharmas.
+By attaining this patience of the unborn dharmas, they no longer retrogress from the supreme path to enlightenment and forever walk the bodhisattva path.

 ——Master Sheng-Ru's Teachings